Now after that John was put in prison, Jesus came into Galilee, preaching the gospel of the kingdom of God,

 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:

 Not of works, lest any man should boast.
 Ephesians 2:5-9

 This is the salvation the Good News refers to.

 Do you have Salvation in Jesus Christ?

 Have you received it?
 Are you covered by the blood of Christ?
 Are you one who has heard and thoroughly believed the Gospel?
-Salvation is for the those who hear and truly believe!
+Salvation is free and available for the those who hear and truly believe!